ohdsi-studies/CauseSpecificMortality/README.md

         minCellCount= 5)
 ```

+- TAR: 30, 60, 90, 180, 365 days
+- algorithm: [values](http://topepo.github.io/caret/available-models.html) in caret package

 - If you want to run the causePrediction function with multiple parameter, you can use this
-- TAR: 30, 60, 90, 180, 365 days
-- Algorithm: [values](http://topepo.github.io/caret/available-models.html) in caret package

 ```r
 TAR <- c(30,60,90,180,365)